64kramsystem/personal_notes/topics/bevy.md

 In 2D:

 - (0, 0) is at the center of the screen;
+- WATCH OUT!
+The Y axis points upwards; !!! !!! !!!
+This is very confusing when drawing 2d !!! !!! !!!
 - by default, the camera is far (999.9, slightly before Z-clipping), so that the sprites can be displayed, however, in case of custom transforms, this must be take into account;
 - it's convenient to put the background on z=0, and other sprites with increasing z (based on priority).